Language Models are Injective and Hence Invertible: Experiments

 \subsection{Invertibility results}

 We now test whether the theoretical injectivity translates into exact recovery on pre-trained models.
 Using \textsc{SipIt} with only the hidden states at a fixed layer, we attempt to reconstruct the full prompt token-by-token for \model{GPT-2 Small}.
 We sample 100 prompts, with a $90\%$-$10\%$ split between meaningful sentences and random token sequences (to test robustness in unstructured cases), and attempt to reconstruct them from hidden states.
+We compare against \textsc{HardPrompts}~\citep{HardPrompt}, which leverages gradient signals for approximate prompt discovery, and against a \textsc{SipIt} ablation that replaces the gradient-guided candidate policy with the \hyperref[alg:policy-random]{uniformly random policy} (\textsc{BruteForce}).